SamThompson/BubbleActions/README.md

 </com.sam.bubbleactions.BubbleActionLayout>
 ```

-In the activity we set a long click listener to show the BubbleActions:
+In the activity we set a long click listener to show the `bubble-actions`:
 ```java
 findViewById(R.id.my_view).setOnLongClickListener(new View.OnLongClickListener() {
         @Override